intrinio/javascript-sdk/docs/CompanyApi.md

 var companyAPI = new intrinioSDK.CompanyApi();

 var opts = {
+  'ticker': null, // String | Return IPOs with the given ticker (typically the IPO for the company) 'status': null, // String | Return IPOs with the given status.
+Upcoming IPOs are scheduled to occur in the future.
+Priced IPOs have occured and the company should be trading publicly.
+Withdrawn IPOs were planned to occurr but were withdrawn beforehand
-  'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };
+  'startDate': null, // Date | Return IPOs on or after the given date 'endDate': null, // Date | Return IPOs on or before the given date 'offerAmountGreaterThan': null, // Number | Return IPOs with an offer dollar amount greater than the given amount 'offerAmountLessThan': null, // Number | Return IPOs with an offer dollar amount less than the given amount 'pageSize': 100, // Number | The number of results to return 'nextPage': null // String | Gets the next page of data from a previous API call };